Stay warm and well this winter

 - If you still have no heating after following the advice, call our Contact Centre on 0161 393 7117.

 The below video also gives an overview to help defrost a frozen pipe.

 I’ve got a burst pipe!

 - It’s really useful to know where your stop tap is before you have an emergency so locate it in your home.
 It’s usually under the kitchen sink.

-- If you have a burst pipe, turn off the stop tap quickly to limit the damage and get in touch with our Contact Centre urgently.
-Call 0161 393 7117.
+- If you have a burst pipe, turn off the stop tap quickly to limit the damage and call our Contact Centre urgently on 0161 393 7117.